MiniGameWorlds/MiniGameWorld/resources/userWiki/language-support.md

 # Language Support
-- MiniGameWorld can supports various languages
+- MiniGameWorld supports various languages
 - Each players can select their language
 - [Languages folder]
 - ❗ **Every messages are NOT yet translated (on working)**